asdiapotatisen/SVData/README.md

 ### Due to unforeseen circumstances, development on SVData will be put on hold indefinitely.

-> The following content is true only for v2 and above.
 # SVData
 An open-source application to search through and visualise SpookVooperian data.